Community Agreements and Code of Conduct

 Photography and Recording

-Presentations from the Lighting the Way Forum (e.g. in the 9:00 AM-12:30 PM block on Monday, February 10) will be live-streamed and recorded.
+Presentations from the Lighting the Way Forum will be live-streamed and recorded, and the project team will consider live-streaming and recording the final session of the Working Meeting.
 All speakers are required to review and sign Stanford University’s speaker release form.

-We otherwise ask you to not photograph fellow participants without permission of all those being photographed.
+We otherwise ask you to not photograph or record fellow participants without permission of all those present.
 Please ensure when taking group photos that everyone in the picture agrees where the photograph will be shared.
-If you wish to record at the event for personal use, please speak with the project team before the Forum.
+If you wish to record at the event for personal use, please speak with the project team before each event.

 Applying the Code of Conduct